-Virus-Like Particles (VLPs): Structure, Expression & Immune Response
+Virus-Like Particles (VLPs): Understanding their Structure, Expression, and Role in Immune Response

-Virus-Like Particles (VLPs): Structure, Expression & Immune Response
+Virus-Like Particles (VLPs): Understanding their Structure, Expression, and Role in Immune Response

 By Mallory Griffin

-What are VLPs?
+What are virus-like particles (VLPs)?

 Virus-like particles (VLPs) are nanoparticle structures (50-300nm diameter) that mimic the organization and conformation of authentic native viruses but lack the viral genome, making them non-infectious.
 They are composed of viral capsid proteins that self-assemble into structures resembling the natural virus.
 Since they do not contain genetic material, they cannot self-replicate and cause disease.
 VLPs, due to the virus-like structure and shape of a virus, can elicit a strong immune response, similar to the actual virus, making them an ideal carrier for immunization, and therefore, a powerful tool for antibody discovery.
 Since VLPs do not contain any viral genetic material, they are inherently safer than live attenuated or inactivated viruses.
 VLPs are produced using various expression systems, such as bacteria, yeast, insect cells, and mammalian cells, depending on the type of viral proteins required and the complexity of the VLP structure.